jnsangalang/c03-24-code-solutions/react-context/react-context-quiz-notes.md

 - What is the purpose of React "context"?

+to pass data from one component to others without requiring props

 - What values can be stored in context?

+variables, functions,

 - How do you create context and make it available to the components?

+use createContext()

 - How do you access the context values?

+useContext()

 - When would you use context? (in addition to the best answer: "rarely")